sandcassociates/knowledge-base/docs/ord-tips.md

 2. Paste the copied dots directly over the original ones.

 3. Select Drop Element ![drop element icon](../assets/images/drop-icon.png)

+4. Use the offset tool to create a line from the dropped element, then delete the copied Toe of Fill line.

 [Help documentation]: https://docs.bentley.com/LiveContent/web/Promis.e%20Help-v10/en/FindReplaceText.html